 - Have you tested positive for COVID-19?

-- Anyone wishing to attend any Mass must be scheduled for that Mass.
+- Anyone wishing to attend a Saturday or Sunday Mass must be scheduled for that Mass.

 - If you have been scheduled to attend, we expect you to be there.
-If you are unable to do so, please email firstname.lastname@example.org so that we can extend the opportunity to others.
+If you are unable to do so, please adjust your signup with click here or email firstname.lastname@example.org so that we can extend the opportunity to others.

 When you arrive